gardener/landscaper-service/docs/proposals/multi-version.md

   same namespace as the sidecar controllers, which creates itself an upgrade object in his namespace.
 Subsequently, a new controller (one for every Target-Shoot-Cluster) of the LaaS watches these objects and updates the LanscaperDeployments accordingly.
+  - An alternative might be to give the customer access to its namespace on the Core-Shoot-Cluster to request an upgrade.
+    This approach seems to be more complicated as we need another access control to this namespace which should be based again on OIDC, all the stuff we already have for the Resource cluster.

 ### Potential Changes with respect to the LI component